gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 ##### !question

-Within a Program Office, select all of the following that can influence and impact your program:
+**Select all** of the personnel that can influence and impact your program within a Program Office.

 ##### !end-question